YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 TODO
 ^^^^

-The HPC doesn't have the latest version of Mageck.
+HPC doesn't have the latest version of Mageck.
 A request has been submitted.